 The issue is not one of federal control of education.
 No one is in favor of that.
 Traditionally local jurisdiction and academic freedom must be scrupulously maintained.
 The real issue is national survival.
 For civilization – according to the old saying – "is a race between education and catastrophe."
 The Soviet Union, realizing this, is spending 21⁄2 times as much of its national income on education as the United States.
 We cannot afford to lag so far behind – it is up to our government – but basically up to you, the voters – to determine the winner of that race.

-Speech source: Papers of John F. Kennedy.
+Source: Papers of John F. Kennedy.
 Pre-Presidential Papers.
-Senate Files.
-Series 12.
-Speeches and the Press.
-Box 908, Folder: "Milwaukie High School, Milwaukie, Oregon, 22 April 1960".
+Senate Files, Box 908, "Milwaukie High School, Milwaukie, Oregon, 22 April 1960."
+John F. Kennedy Presidential Library.